minetest-mods-camp/arena_lib/DOCS.md

 		* `on_enter`: (function(p_name, mod, arena)) called when entering the editor.
 Useful to reset entrance properties bound to `p_name`, as it's the only way the player has to know that the editor has been entered by someone
 	* `debug_output`: (function(entrance)): what the debug log should print (via `arena_lib.print_arena_info()`)

 Then, a useful function you want to call through the tools in the editor section is `arena_lib.set_entrance(sender, mod, arena_name, action, ...)`, where `action` is a string taking either `"add"` or `"remove"`.
-In case of `"add"`, you can also attach whatever parameter you want after (`...`).
+In case of `"add"`, you can also attach whatever parameter(s) you want after `action`.
 For instance, built-in signs pass the pointed position, which is then checked on `on_add` and lastly returned so that arena_lib can add it.
 These checks are not run in the tool itself because this won't allow to run them outside the editor (i.e. CLI and custom calls from other mods).

 If you're a bit confused, have a look at [this mod](https://gitlab.com/marco_a/arena_lib-entrance-test) for a practical implementation.